Bedtime Hero QuickStart Guide for Parents

 Parent: If the child says they want to keep sleeping in your bed, then say, “You’re getting too old to sleep in my bed and I think it’s time for you to learn how to feel strong and confident and happy sleeping on your own.”

 Child: If they respond “Ok”, then talk about the program some more.
 If they balk, then talk about going to see a counsellor for help.
 Maybe they’ll change their tune and be willing to give the program a try.
-They can even use the program along with counselling to help things along.
+They can also use the program along with counselling to help things along.

 To your personal success,